-Know the rates of the attorneys and the rates of the support staff, and in what increments they bill in (example: my office bills by the 1/10th of the hour, so you are billed in 6 minutes increments).
-I warn you now, it will not be cheap.
+Know the rates of the attorneys and the rates of the support staff and in what increments they bill (example: my office bills by the 1/10th of the hour, so you are billed in 6 minutes increments).
+I warn you now; it will not be cheap.
 And if it is cheap, you get what you pay for.

-I am often told, “well X attorney said he would do it for less per hour/cheaper flat rate”.
-Well, did you know that X attorney has a drinking problem and just got his license back after a suspension for stealing clients money?
-I don’t talk bad about other attorneys too often, but if the deal is too good to be true you might want to consider looking elsewhere.
+I am often told, “well X attorney said he would do it for less per hour/cheaper flat rate.”
+Did you know that X attorney has a drinking problem and just got his license back after a suspension for stealing clients’ money?
+I don’t talk badly about other attorneys too often, but if the deal is too good to be true, you might consider looking elsewhere.